Srishti013/Python_projects/README.md

 # Python_projects
-I have mad this repository to add all my small python projects.
+I have made this repository to add all my small python projects.